 - Cortes was forced to modify his tactics and use the divide and conquer strategy to defeat the Aztecs.
 He was able to surround the capital city of Tenochtitlan and cut off their supplies.

-- Here he would fight a war of attrition and with his superior weapons he could easy hold the Aztecs in place.
+- Here he would fight a war of attrition and with his superior weapons he could easily hold the Aztecs in place.
 However, he needed to focus his efforts on the allies of the Aztecs and avoid fighting them as a whole unit.

 - He began capturing individual Aztec ally cities one after another.
 This effectively shifted the balance of power to the Spaniards and led to the defeat of the Aztecs.